QuixoteSystems/QXT-JS8Call-Tools/Telegram-Bridge/README.md

 /last message — reply to the last station

 /stations - reply last stations heard

+/status - reply the status of the bridge and some info
 ```

 It composes the proper JS8 line and triggers transmit, normalizes callsigns/groups, ignores your own transmissions to prevent loops, auto-reconnects to JS8Call, and includes logging for troubleshooting.